Issues

 Mike believes the single most pressing issue facing Des Moines today is homelessness.

 As a councilor, Mike voted against a city ordinance that authorized Des Moines to issue fines for residents sleeping in public.
-Penalizing someone who cannot afford housing doesn't make our city better, safer, or stronger.

 Public Transportation